-The Degree of Doctor of Philosophy shall be awarded to a candidate who shall have: (i) pursued a programme of study as prescribed under Regulation 16.5(b) during which PhD candidature has been confirmed under the provision of 16.5(b) above (ii) presented a thesis on the candidate's advanced study and research which satisfies the Board of Examiners as:
+The Degree of Doctor of Philosophy shall be awarded to a candidate who shall have:

-- (a) making an original and significant contribution to knowledge - (b) giving evidence of originality of mind and critical judgement in a particular subject - (c) containing material worthy of peer-reviewed publication - (d) being satisfactory in its literary and/or technical presentation and structure with a full bibliography and references - (e) demonstrating an understanding of the context of the research: this must include, as appropriate for the subject of the thesis, the scientific, engineering, commercial and social contexts, and

-(iii) passed a viva voce examination conducted by the examiners on the broader aspects of the field of research in addition to the subject of the thesis.
+- (i) pursued a programme of study as prescribed under Regulation 16.5(b) during which PhD candidature has been confirmed under the provision of 16.5(b) above (ii) presented a thesis on the candidate's advanced study and research which satisfies - (ii) presented a thesis on the candidate's advanced study and research which satisfies the Board of Examiners as: - (a) making an original and significant contribution to knowledge - (b) giving evidence of originality of mind and critical judgement in a particular subject - (c) containing material worthy of peer-reviewed publication - (d) being satisfactory in its literary and/or technical presentation and structure with a full bibliography and references - (e) demonstrating an understanding of the context of the research: this must include, as appropriate for the subject of the thesis, the scientific, engineering, commercial and social contexts, and - (iii) passed a viva voce examination conducted by the examiners on the broader aspects of the field of research in addition to the subject of the thesis.
 A viva voce examination is mandatory once a Doctor of Philosophy candidate has submitted a thesis.